-The B30 Standard Committee will consider requests for revision of any of the volumes within the B30 Standard.
+The B30 Standards Committee will consider requests for revision of any of the volumes within the B30 Standard.
 Such requests should be directed to

-Secretary, B30 Standard Committee ASME Codes and Standards Two Park Avenue New York, NY 10016-5990 volume.
+Secretary, B30 Standards Committee ASME Standards and Certification Two Park Avenue New York, NY 10016-5990 the relevant heading(s).